Abhinay123Singh/apnacollegedemo/README.md

 # apnacollegedemo
-this is my second git repository
+this is my second git repository. author-Abhinay singh